StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/hot-restore/restore-hot-backup-cluster.md

 Finally, we're going to restore the file attachments that were backed up.

 The restore procedure depends on your storage backend—either NFS or an S3-compatible object storage service.
-The script below uses MinIO as an example, but you can adapt the same approach to any S3-compatible implementation.
+The script below uses SeaweedFS as an example, but you can adapt the same approach to any S3-compatible implementation.

 === "NFS"